Fairfax Injury Lawyer Brien Roche Addresses Gross Negligence Redefined

 Gross negligence has been defined in Virginia cases as being a degree of fault showing indifference to another and an utter disregard of prudence that amounts to a complete neglect of the safety of the other person.

-Gross Negligence Redefined By Divided Court
+Gross Negligence Redefined by Divided Court

 The Supreme Court agreed with the trial court that as a matter of law this case did not display gross negligence of the peer leader.
 The court noted that it was not alleged that the young scout had any trouble walking out on the sand bar.